jessie20022/cmsc320finalproject/README.md

 * Average GPA Distribution
   * The median average GPA across all courses appears to hover around the 3.3 area, with a slightly left skewed distribution

-Now that we have an idea about our entire dataset, let's try to identify some potential new trends solely in the CS department.
+Now that we have an idea about our entire dataset, let's try to identify some potential new trends in the CS department.
 We will once again plot the distributions of average rating, average GPA and letter grades but this time only for entries in the CS department.

 ```
 cmsc_courses_df = all_courses_df